knoepdan/CyberSecRappi/Learning/Assignments/Network.md

 - openprovider.nl.
 3600 IN RRSIG DS 8 2 3600 20181....
 DS entry signed with public key (of this level as I understand it)
   Parent of parent -> same mechanism would apply here to verify the public key of the lower level (parent).
 If it is a root server, then we just have to trust it.

+**DNS enumeration**
+get all entries (usually for a specific domain.. so we get all related subdomains) Various tools for this: fierce, sublist (see tools)

+**DNS attacks**

+- Spoofed DHCP to DNS Update
+  - DHCP server can update DNS entries by sending the mappings IP-hostname to DNS.
+Attacker can now pretend to be the DHCP servern and send fake DNS update packages
+- DNS Man in the Middle
+  - (possibly improve on this)

 ## IP and similar

+**Three-way handshake**

+1. Client sends SYN (SeqNum:x)
+2. Server sends SYN (SeqNum:n) and ACK (SeqNum:x+1)
+3. Client sends ACK (SeqNum:n+1)
+   ACK will send the sequence number it next expects.
+(Seqence number refers to bytes.
+So if packages is 10 bytes, ACK will not be +1 but +11)

+Reset function: RST flag will be sent when connection is half open, a machine recieves tcp segements for which is no connection open etc.

 **Traceroute**
 sending ICPM packages with Time to leave (TTL) incremented each time (starting with 1) to see how far package gets.